Quick Answer

 4. Get the Admin Off Their Backs

 Tradespeople want to do their trade.
 Every hour they spend on paperwork, chasing payments, or wrestling with poorly organised scheduling is an hour that chips away at job satisfaction.
 Invest in proper job management software and audit your admin processes for automation opportunities.
+Even basic tools like cloud accounting and workflow automation can reclaim hours of admin each week that your team would rather spend on actual trade work.

 5. Talk About Mental Health